Gordon003/nfl-cosplay-discord-bot/README.md

 # NFL Cosplay Discord Bot

-A Discord bot designed for NFL cosplay communities.
-This bot provides features such as team info, cosplay event reminders, and interactive commands to enhance your Discord server experience.
+A Discord bot designed for NFL x Character integration.
+This bot provides the ability to merge both NFL and character in a funny and interestign way.

 ## Features

-- NFL team information lookup
+- NFL Team & Character information lookup
-- Cosplay event reminders and scheduling
+- Customisable NFL x Character mapping
-- Fun interactive commands for fans
+- Ability to generate story from each gameweek
-- Customizable settings for your server
+- API Cache to meet under NFL API Daily Limit (100 API Calls per day)

 ## Setup